 1. Do a short target audience brainstorm.
 Who are you creating content for?
 What’s most interesting to them and why?

 2. Set aside time in your calendar to review your previous content.
-Jot down some notes: where do you seem to be getting the most engagement or business results?
+Jot down some notes: where do you seem to be getting the most social engagement or business results?
 What are the common threads between your best performing posts?

 3. Take an hour to browse the competition and influencers in your space.
 Write down any content ideas that come up as you research.